victools/jsonschema-module-swagger-1.5/README.md

 ### Compatibility
 Please note that while the minor versions may differ, it is recommended to use matching major versions of the `jsonschema-generator` and this module.
-However, versions 3.* of this module are also compatible with `jsonschema-generator` 4.* (as no existing features were removed/broken).
+However, versions 3.* of this module are also compatible with `jsonschema-generator` 4.* (as no relevant features were removed/broken).

 ### Code
 #### Passing into SchemaGeneratorConfigBuilder.with(Module)